sparkletron/Colecovision_Controller/README.md

 ## Release Versions
 ### Current
-  - release_v1
+  - release_v1.0.1 : Switched ARM/FIRE buttons to match original controller

 ### Past
-  - none
+  - release_v1

 ## Requirements
-  - KiCad v5
+  - KiCad v7

 ## Building
   - KiCad can generate any gerbers you are looking for.